-Group Tours are available by appointment only.
+Group tours are available only by appointment outside of public hours.

 Tour of the Mansion and Carriage House

 Adults: $8.00 Seniors: $6.00

 Tour and Tea in the Orangerie

 $30.00 per person

 Tour size: Minimum 10, Maximum 24